Alais555/ResponisveMobile/README.md

 # ResponisveMobile

 Web Design website that is not fully functional for the user but just to show for layout and design.
-This website is mobile responsive for users such as phones and tablets.
+This website is mobile responsive for users.
+Functional for devices such as phones and tablets.

 # Languages